 Thinking of Prof Eric Laithwaite demonstrating the principles all those years ago at Imperial College, and is my memory playing tricks or were they even earlier black-and-white TV editions of Tomorrow’s World with Raymond Baxter and Michael Rodd ?
 [James Burke actually.]
 The principles were first demonstrated by Germans pre-WW2.

-[Post note : my flight out left too early, before the MagLev started operating, so I missed out.
+[Post note : my flight out left too early, before the MagLev started operating, and my hotel was on the PuDong side of the river away from the downtown LongYang Road terminus anyway, so I missed out.
 Ah well, next time.]